 An exception to the no-head-shot rule occurs while turkey hunting with a shotgun.
-For more information, see the Turkey Hunting section.
+For more information, see the Turkey Hunting section on the next page.

 Aside from being a good marksman, the key to a clean kill is patience.
 Hunters should limit shots to the vital organs only.
 If you do not have a clear shot to the vital organs, wait until the animal presents the best possible shot.